lambdaclass/concrete/ROADMAP.md

 ## Phase 13: Research

 Expected outcome: future ideas (typestate, arena proofs, richer timing models, Miri-style semantic checking) stay clearly gated until Concrete has a stable artifact/proof/evidence foundation.

+Phase closes when: each speculative idea is either pulled into an earlier phase by a concrete forcing example, recorded with a clear deferral condition, or rejected; no research item silently competes with the linear execution path.

 1. Expand formalization only after obligations, extraction reports, proof diagnostics, attached specs, ProofCore boundary, and broader memory/effect model are artifact-backed.
 2. Research typestate only if a current state-machine / protocol example needs it.